VishalSahu18/ChatBuddies/README.md

 **Access the Application:**
 Open your browser and navigate to http://localhost:3000.

-Contributing
-Contributions are welcome!
+## Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.